AEawa01/Lab07-alawami/README.md

 # Team project

-Work in teams of two.
+Work in teams of two, optionally.

 # Objectives